 Getting started is relatively simple:

 - Find a Mastodon server to join.
-The following two sites help:
+A page on

 - Go to the server, sign up.
 You only need to enter: email address, local user name and password.